sweattep/modern_quotes/README.md

 >Personal guarantees can wipe you out

 >The idea was to make writing simple web pages, and especially weblog entries, as easy as writing an email

+>Pick a product, any product on your desk.
+Introduce the product.
+Tell all the problems relating to the product.
+Tell how the product solves all those problems.
+Tell the customer where he or she can buy it and how much it costs.